 Bar Moro

 Bar Moro Takeaway.
-A taste of Spanish tapas and delights on a fancy date night.
+Spanish tapas for a fancy date night.
 I don't have a great local comparison on roast rabbit, so go with my overall score of 4.39 / 5.
 The food is an 8.2 / 10, but it's super expensive for the area.
-The price always brings down my overall score because you can get similar quality food for less elsewhere -- just not rabbit.
+The price always brings down my overall score because you can eat this well for less elsewhere -- just not rabbit.

 The service was excellent.
-It's an upscale, modern space that puts a premium on service and quality.
+It's an upscale, modern space where the service is the point.
 My big nitpick is that it's too dark.
 I couldn't see my food, which negatively impacts taste, in my opinion.
 I would rather come at 6:30 in the summer than in winter because you could see your food.

-With limited seating, we got 2 bar seats at 6:30 pm on a Saturday.
+With limited seating, we got 2 bar seats at 6:30 on a Saturday.
 You would have needed a reservation to sit at a table.
-Parking on Wydown means you find a spot within a three-minute walk.
+Parking is on Wydown; you'll walk three minutes, tops.

 Nomad STL